History of fashion design: 1980s

 In American fashion the seductive, clinging style of Donna Karan and the casual sophistication of Ralph Lauren were very influential.
 A star of the New York social scene, Donna Karan brought a very personal and feminine approach to the severe, sober-colored, casual look that dominated American ready-to-wear.
 Setting up her own label in 1984, her designs won instant popularity among active urban women who greatly appreciated the understated luxury of her clothes.
 In 1971 Ralph Lauren opened a boutique for both men and women in Beverly Hills.
 His aristocratic style at prices the average American could afford created a sensation.
 For an elite faced with all kinds of avant-garde fashions, it represented a rallying point, endorsing a classic look that had been adopted for an active life.
 The number one of American ready-to-wear, Lauren was equally successful with his sportswear and jeans, which allowed him to reach the widest possible range of social classes and age groups.

 Central to the success of a new wave of American sportswear was the Perry Ellis label, established in 1978, which used color and natural fibers to great advantage in its elegant variations on the basics.
 Norma Kamali, with her short skirts made of sweatshirts, leotards, headbands, and leg warmers, made jogging look fashionable.
 Kamali also created the popular 'rah-rah skirt'.
 Also notable is the extreme popularity of the Adidas sports label, which achieved an incredible level of street cred in the 1980s, inciting the hip hop group Run DMC to release the single 'My Adidas' in 1986.
 The legendary shoe designer Manolo Blahnik also rose to fame during the 1980s.

 The multiplicity of trends that bloomed during the 80s were curtailed by the economic recession that set in at the beginning of the 1990s, largely destroying the optimistic mood that is so advantageous to the fashion industry.

+Bright colors were popular during the 1980s for both boys and girls.
+The bold colors have been explained as a break from earlier decades and following trends of pop culture.
+Celebrities such as Madonna and Michael Jackson were known to wear bold colors on their clothing.
+Children's fashion generally followed teenage and adult styles, including baggy sweaters and acid stone-washed jeans.
+The 1980s were also a time when it was deemed more acceptable in society for children and teenagers to purchase their own clothing.